Constrained Co-evolutionary Metamorphic Differential Testing for Autonomous Systems with an Interpretability Approach: Results and Analysis

-In addition to the \emph{\gls{ds}} metric, we evaluate the quality of complete solutions produced by each method, excluding those with insignificant fitness values (\(< 0.1\)).
-This thresholding serves as a post-processing step to filter out solutions with near-zero fitness, which typically arise from randomness in the process and do not reflect genuine differences in violations.
-The filtering ensures that the comparison focuses only on meaningful solutions of practical relevance. \Cref{fig:avg_fitness} presents the distribution of average fitness of complete solutions generated by \emph{\gls{ours}}, \emph{\gls{sga}}, and \emph{\gls{rs}} across 10 independent executions. \emph{\Gls{ours}} achieves both higher median and mean fitness values compared to the baselines, indicating a greater capacity to uncover solutions that induce stronger behavioral discrepancies between the two system versions.
-On average, solutions generated by \emph{\gls{ours}} reach a fitness value of 1.29, representing a 45\% (\(p\)-value \(\approx 0.0349\)) increase over \emph{\gls{sga}} (0.89) and a 68\% (\(p\)-value \(\approx 0.0351\)) increase over \emph{\gls{rs}} (0.77).
+Beyond the \emph{\gls{ds}} metric, we evaluate the quality of complete solutions produced by each method, excluding those with insignificant fitness values (\(< 0.25\)).
+This thresholding serves as a post-processing step to filter out solutions with near-zero fitness, which typically arise from randomness in the process and do not reflect genuine differences in violations. \deletedtext{The filtering ensures that the comparison focuses only on meaningful, practical solutions.} \Cref{fig:avg_fitness} presents the distribution of average fitness of complete solutions generated by \emph{\gls{ours}}, \emph{\gls{sga}}, and \emph{\gls{rs}} across 10 independent executions. \emph{\Gls{ours}} achieves both higher median and mean fitness values compared to the baselines, indicating a greater capacity to uncover solutions that induce stronger behavioral discrepancies between the two system versions.
+On average, solutions generated by \emph{\gls{ours}} reach a fitness value of 1.55, representing a 53\% (\(p\)-value \(< 10^{-10}\)) increase over \emph{\gls{sga}} (1.01) and a 40\% (\(p\)-value \(< 10^{-4}\)) increase over \emph{\gls{rs}} (1.11).
+To assess the statistical significance of these differences, we conducted non-parametric Mann-Whitney U tests with Fisher's method for \(p\)-value correction~\cite{mann1947test}.